Koha-Community/kohadocs/source/tools.rst

 |image264|

-Using the form that appears after pressing either 'Edit' or 'New template'you can define the template for your sheet of labels or cards.
+Using the form that appears after pressing either 'Edit' or 'New template' you can define the template for your sheet of labels or cards.

 |image265|

 -  Template ID is simply a system generated unique id

--  Template Code should be the name of this template to identify it on a list of templates
+-  Template code should be the name of this template to identify it on a list of templates

--  You can use the Template Description to add additional information about the template
+-  You can use the template description to add additional information about the template

 -  The Units pull down is used to define what measurement scale you're